Data: How to unlock your most valuable asset and avoid common mistakes

-In a recent post, we spoke about the importance of data cleansing, but what value does clean data add to your business goals?
+In a recent post, we spoke about the importance of data cleansing, but what value does cleaning it add to your business goals?
 In partnership with TMA Club, we recently delivered a webinar on this topic, read on for the key takeaways…

 Why should firms care about their data?

 In a recent survey, 33% of firms reported that their main motivation to cleanse data was to better communicate with clients.
-So, what is the relationship between clean data and happy customers?
+So, what is the relationship between this and happy customers?

 100% of the firms we work with have issues with their data.
 Does this sound familiar…?